numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-   **Left:** ECDF of the runtime of the pure random search algorithm for functions f1, f2, f3, f4 and f5 that constitute the group of separable functions for the ``bbob`` testsuite. **Right:** ECDF aggregated over all targets and functions f1, f2, f3, f4 and f5.
+   **Left:** ECDF of the runtime of the pure random search algorithm for functions f1, f2, f3, f4 and f5 that constitute the group of separable functions for the ``bbob`` testsuite over 51 target values.
+   **Right:** Aggregated ECDF of the same data, that is, all functions in one graph.

-We can also naturally aggregate over all functions and hence obtain one single ECDF per algorithm per dimension.
-The ECDF of different algorithms can be displayed on the same graph as depicted in Figure :ref:`fig:ecdfall`.
+We can also naturally aggregate over all functions of the benchmark and hence obtain one single ECDF per algorithm per dimension.
+In Figure :ref:`fig:ecdfall`, the ECDF of different algorithms are displayed in a single plot.

 .. _fig:ecdfall: